 The Bushmills Inn has a long heritage that goes back to when the original hotel was built in the early 1800s, there was another tavern on the site but references to it are very few.
 The new hotel was built to accommodate the growing number of visitors coming to the Giant's Causeway.
-Before becoming know as the Bushmills Inn the hotel was known as 'The Antrim Arms' and 'Kane's Commercial & Family Hotel.
+Before the Bushmills Inn, the hotel was known as 'The Antrim Arms' and prior to that 'Kane's Commercial & Family Hotel.
 The photograph shows the view and the hotel around the turn of the 19th century.

 The Giant's Causeway Tram brought visitors from Portrush to Bushmills where they would then proceed by foot, horse and trap or charabanc to the Giant's Causeway.
 The village, hotels and boarding houses prospered in the first years of the tram service and this continued until the extension was built to the Giant's Causeway in 1887.
-This effectively bypassed the village, leading to a decline in visitors to Bushmills.
+This effectively bypassed the village leading to a decline in visitors.

 'Dinnae mention thon Dog '